milad-ai/dbst4041/Weekly_Course_Outline.md

 - Introduction to the relational model (tables, primary keys, foreign keys).
 - Mapping ER diagrams to relational tables.
 - Constraints and integrity rules.
-- Example: converting an ER diagram of a sample dataset into a relational schema.
+- Example: converting an ER diagram of a sample database into a relational schema.